 - Partner service usage data.
 We collect usage information about our and our partners’ services that are integrated with our devices, and share that information with our partners for debugging purposes.
 We do not collect the specific content being played, although the media service partner may do this.

-You help improve how Assistant interacts and communicates for everyone when you use your Nest Hub Max.
-A technology called Federated Learning helps Assistant learn how to improve interactions with you, such as automatically adjusting your volume for ambient conditions.
-What Assistant learns might be sent to Google services, without sending the text you speak, images from your camera or other data from your devices, where it will be combined with learnings from other users to create better interaction models.
-Assistant only learns when you are interacting with the Assistant and have camera sensing setting enabled.
+When you choose to share device stats and other information, you help improve how Assistant interacts and communicates for everyone when you use your Nest Hub Max.
+Once you opt-in, a technology called Federated Learning helps Assistant learn how to improve interactions with you, such as automatically adjusting your volume for ambient conditions.
+Federated Learning allows Assistant to update our machine learning models without sending the text you speak, images from your camera (if you enable camera sensing), or other data from your devices back to Google servers for such learning.
+Assistant trains the model on your device, and sends a summary of the model changes to Google servers.
+These summaries are aggregated across many users to provide a better model for everyone.
+Assistant will only use camera data to train models on-device if you have camera sensing enabled.

 Crash reports and other information

 - Device attributes.
 We collect basic information about your device hardware model and software version.